mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 It's worth noting that this gradient shares the same shape as the parameters $\Theta$.
 In our case, this is a vector with 3 elements since our policy's $\Theta$ is also a vector with 3 elements.

-Each of the partial derivatives could be computed analytically using the chain rule, but for simplicity, we will use a numerical approximation to the gradient using finite differencing.
+Each of the partial derivatives that constitute the gradient could be computed analytically using the chain rule, but for simplicity, we will use a numerical approximation to the gradient using finite differencing.
 Finite differencing is a method of approximating the derivative of a function by evaluating the function at two different points by _slightly_ perturbing the input of one of the points and dividing the difference by the perturbation.

 In our case, the input we are perturbing are the parameters themselves.